akheron/jansson/doc/apiref.rst

 The following functions implement an iteration protocol for objects, allowing to iterate through all key-value pairs in an object.
 The items are not returned in any particular order, as this would require sorting due to the internal hashtable implementation.
+For the sake of convenience, the ``json_object_foreach`` macro is also provided for iterating through objects.

 .. function:: void *json_object_iter(json_t *object)